 Conscious Data Centers

-Conscious Data Centers (CCDC) is a Tier III facility with an emphasis on green.
+Conscious Data Centers (CCDC) is a Tier III facility emphasizing green.

-CCDC has a dedicated power substation attached to the facility to provide a reliable source of power.
+CCDC has a dedicated power substation attached to the facility to provide a reliable power source.

 Orthogonal Cooling™ is a patented data center cooling technology that enables CCDC to operate the center efficiently as possible.